jinwoov/cup-o-coffee/README.md

     ```
     - Header should include Authentication with `Bearer <jwtoken>` provided by authenticate.

-- `/authenticate`: route that will generate token with correct credential `/POST` route
+- `/authenticate`: route that will generate token with correct credential `POST` route
     - application type is json
     ``` json
     {